 Define Wants vs Needs

-Our culture has conditioned us to think that we deserve to have everything and that shouldn’t have to do without.
+Our culture has conditioned us to think that we deserve to have everything and that we shouldn’t have to do without anything.

 BUT guess what?
 You would be surprised to find that you can actually do without a lot of things, and still be quite content!